Netflix/spectator-py/README.md

     time.sleep(5)
 ```

+## asyncio Support

+The `GlobalRegistry` provides a `UdpWriter` implementation of the `SidecarWriter` by default.
+UDP
+is a non-blocking, unordered and connectionless protocol, which is ideal for communicating with a
+local SpectatorD process in a variety of circumstances.
+The `UdpWriter` should be used in asyncio
+applications.

+The `PrintWriter` implementation, which can be used to communicate with the SpectatorD Unix domain
+socket, does not offer asyncio support at this time.

 ## Writing Tests

 To write tests against this library, instantiate a test instance of the Registry and configure it